May 28, 2015

 })

-and Cypress in another terminal with npx cypress open
+Start Gatsby in one terminal npm run develop and Cypress in another terminal with npx cypress open and see the test.

 To run tests headlessly, we need to start Gatsby, wait for it to process files, and run Cypress tests.
 I wrote a little utility start-server-and-test to simplify these into a single shell command.
-Here are the script commands in the package.json
+Here are the script commands in the package.json to test the blog before deploying.

 {